scorelab/Codelabz/CONTRIBUTING.md

 6. Create a `.env` file in root of directory.
 7. Setup firebase and get your own set of keys. ( follow steps in [Firebase Setup](#firebase-setup) section to setup firebase )
 8. Copy all the key fields from `.env.sample` and place your own set of values there.
+9. Setup husky ( follow steps in [Husky Setup](#husky-setup) section to setup firebase )
-9. Run `npm run dev`.
+10. Run `npm run dev`.
-10. Visit  [http://127.0.0.1:5173/](http://127.0.0.1:5173/)  in your preferred browser.
+11. Visit  [http://127.0.0.1:5173/](http://127.0.0.1:5173/)  in your preferred browser.

 >📝**NOTE** : Above steps are enough for you to get started with the Codelabz app.
-If you want to access the database you need to start the emulators.
+If you want to access the database you need to start the emulators.For setup husky follow [Husky Setup](#husky-setup)

 ### Using Docker-Compose
 You can also use docker-compose to setup your project.
 Simply create your `.env` file and run